 Probes 17, 27, 34 and 35 were placed along the future extension of Armdale Road, in addition to the above discussed probes 14, 16, 30, and 41, that were placed at the intersections with Kencourt Drive and Thornwood Drive Extension.
-Probes 17, 27, 34 and 35 realised moderately windy conditions in the existing setting, suitable for walking on an annual basis.
-With inclusion of the Proposed Development points 17 and 27 realised sufficient improvement to wind conditions to change the annual comfort ratings from walking to standing.
-Conversely, an increase in windiness was realised at point 34 that was sufficient to change the comfort rating to uncomfortable annually and in the spring and fall, and at points 34 and 35 to uncomfortable during the winter, on the occasion of high ambient northerly and westerly winds, respectively.
-However, these points are near the transition between walking and uncomfortable, and will be suitable for walking or better during the winter months approximately 72% to 78% of the time, 80% being the transition from uncomfortable to walking.
+Probes 17, 27, 34 and 35 realised conditions in the existing setting that are suitable for standing on an annual basis.
+With inclusion of the Proposed Development points 17 and 27 realised an improvement to wind conditions, however, this is insufficient to change the annual comfort ratings.
+Conversely, an increase in windiness was realised at points 34 and 35 that was sufficient to change the comfort rating at point 35 to walking annually and in the winter both points 34 and 35 become suitable for walking during the winter.

 Mitigation of downwash conditions is well understood and was applied through design whereby canopies, balconies and overhangs, porous fencing, as well as other design features, were employed, as discussed in the Conclusions and Recommendations Section of this report.
-These, considered in concert with massing features that were too fine to be incorporated into the surroundings, as well as urban intensification of the street indicate that the future Armdale Road extension will likely remain suitable for its intended purpose, within acceptable pedestrian comfort criteria for the winter months, and suitable for activities requiring longer exposure times during the summer.
+These, considered in concert with massing features that were too fine to be incorporated into the surroundings, as well as urban intensification of the street, indicate that the future Armdale Road extension will remain suitable for its intended purpose, within acceptable pedestrian comfort criteria for the winter months, and suitable for activities requiring longer exposure times during the summer and shoulder seasons.